 Three WPT final tables plus WPT Rolling Thunder in one week.
 Three states heavily invested in online gambling join the battle against the Wire Act.
 Find these stories and more in the Monday Hit and Run.

-Three WPT final tables as the HyperX Esports Arena
+Three WPT final tables at the HyperX Esports Arena this week

 Monday marks the first of three WPT Final tables at the HyperX Esports Arena this week.
 The action will kick off on Monday with the final table of the WPT L.A.
 Poker Classic, which will be followed by the conclusion of the WPT Gardens Poker Championship and WPT Borgata Winter Poker Open.

 WPT L.A.
 Poker Classic – The final table of the WPT L.A.
 Poker Classic began at 4 PM PT today as six players battle it out for the $1,015,000 first place prize.
 Darren Elias goes into the day as the chip leader, almost double that of David “ODB’ Baker.
 Matas Cimbolas, Jean-Claude Moussa, Steve Yea and John Smith round out the rest of the final table.

 WPT Gardens Poker Championship – After the conclusion of the WPT L.A.
 Poker Classic, we will see the WPT Gardens Poker Championship final table where Frank Stepuchin holds a 2.36x chip lead over Shannon Shorr.
 They will be duking it out beginning at 4 PM PT on Tuesday for a guaranteed $110,225 and $548,825 for first place.
 Joining them at the final table will be Brent Roberts, Steve Sung, Ray Qartomy and Jonathan Abdellatif.